-What documents do I need to take for the Module One Practical Riding Test?
+What do I need to take to my Module 1 Motorcycle test?

 - Your Theory Test pass certificate (or confirmation) if you are not exempt

-- Your compulsory basic training certificate to both modules
+- Your compulsory basic training (CBT) certificate to both modules

 The manoeuvres that need to be carried out at specific speeds will be tested in Module 1 in a safe off-road environment, also known as a motorcycle manoeuvring area, which will take approximately 20 minutes.

-On the day of the module one test, you will be asked by the examiner to demonstrate your riding ability on either the left-hand or right-hand circuit.
+On the day of the module one test, the examiner will ask you to demonstrate your riding ability on either the left-hand or right-hand circuit.
 Please note that the standard off-road layout may change due to local conditions on the casual sites.

-At the end of your test the examiner will give you the result and feedback from your test.
-If you pass Module one, you will receive a Test Pass Certificate which you MUST bring with you on the day of your Module two test.
+At the end of the test, the examiner will give you a result and feedback from your test.
+If you pass Module one, you will receive a Test Pass Certificate which you MUST bring with you on the day of your Module 2 test.

 If you fail the Module one test, you will not be permitted to take Module two.
 You will need to re-book Module one and pass before you can progress to the next stage.